mike-north/professional-ts/notes/08-types-at-runtime.md

 TypeScript is a build-time-only tool, and this is part of why it performs well.
-The cost of a runtime type system is not trivial, and in browsers (particularly on limited-performance devices like cheap android phones) there's not a whole lot of perf to spare.
+The cost of a runtime type system is not trivial, and in browsers (particularly on limited-performance devices like cheap android phones) there's not a whole lot of performance to spare.

 What we can do is take advantage of places where compile-time type-checking and runtime behavior align, to ensure that our static tools (like TS) provide